 In the previous chapter, human ‘sociality’ was identified as key to understanding human learning.
 Yet human beings are not the only species “living together in an organized way”.
 So, if sociality is foundational to how we humans learn, then the “living together” within human sociality needs the theorist’s close attention.
 Across this chapter It will be shown that research on tutoring has significantly contributed to our understanding of how learning is fundamentally rooted in social life.
-Which makes the topic of tutoring a very appropriate place to start when systematising acts of human learning.
-In short, it defines a sensible opening chapter for the present book.
+Which makes the topic of tutoring a a useful early starting point when systematising acts of human learning.

 Unfortunately, everyday use of the term ‘tutoring’ finds it applied to a very wide range of practices: extending from the management of a university tutorial to the authoring of books with such titles as ‘guitar tutor’.
 So, it is odd that the research paper most influential in establishing the importance of tutoring (Bloom, 1984) fails to define the term and so help narrow its reference.
 The following is suggested: ‘a more experienced individual intentionally promoting the learning of a less experienced individual within an episode of extended interaction between them’.
 Two assumptions are implicit: first, that the learner is a willing partner.
 And, second, that “an episode” may be extended into a series without violating the definition.
 However, if this definition is accepted, then notice also that ‘tutoring’ covers social engagements less well described by the educational language of ‘teachers/students’ or ‘experts/novices.
 For example, the definition above will fit the many situations in which a parent is giving guidance to a child during their shared play.